EGI-Federation/ui-deployment/README.md

 Configure flavor, image, network variables for the site you want to use, see example of [`IN2P3-IRES.tfvars`](IN2P3-IRES.tfvars).

+Review/adapt [cloud-init.yaml](cloud-init.yaml) to add your ssh key to the `egi` user that will be created, without this you won't be able to log into the VM.

 ```shell
 # Initialise working directory, install dependencies
 terraform init